|Android Security Internals|

 Author: Nikolay Elenkov

-We all need to know about Android security - but a whole book dedicated to it?
+We need to know about Android security - but a whole book dedicated to it?
 Can this be a good idea?
-The simple answer is yes but not for every programmer.
+The simple answer is yes, but not for every programmer.

 The subtitle gives you a clue as to why - An In-Depth Guide to Android's Security Architecture.
 This isn't a quick look at how things work at the top level, and it isn't a collection of does and don'ts.
 It contains lots of interesting information, but not everyone will want to know all of it and the average Android programmer is going to have to work very hard to keep up.

 Chapter 1 provides an overview of the security model and in part this is an overview of Android's basic design and its differences from standard Linux and Java.
 The next two chapters discuss the core of Android security - permissions, package and user management.
 This is where you stand a good chance of getting lost.
 It is also difficult to see how this information could be of practical value unless you were trying to work out an attack on Android.
 It covers things like how permissions are created and enforced, including custom app permissions, and how the APK format differs from a JAR.
 It details how an app gets installed including how to sideload an adb.